 Mr. Millstein is an elected Fellow of the American Academy of Arts & Sciences and a frequent lecturer and author on corporate governance, antitrust, and government regulation.
 Included among his many publications are: The Activist Director: Lessons from the Boardroom and the Future of the Corporation (author, Columbia University Press, December 2016); The Recurrent Crisis in Corporate Governance (co-author, Palgrave, 2003; paperback by Stanford University Press, August 2004); a trilogy of articles published in The Business Lawyer - "The Evolution of the Certifying Board" (1992), "The Professional Board" (1995), and "The Responsible Board" (1997); The Limits of Corporate Power (co-author, MacMillan, 1981); The Impact of the Modern Corporation (co-editor, Columbia University Press, 1984); The Battle for Corporate Control: Shareholder Rights, Stakeholder Interests, and Managerial Responsibility (contributing author, New York University, 1991); and "Can the Board of Directors Help the American Corporation Earn the Immortality It Holds So Dear?" in The U.S. Business Corporation: An Institution in Transition (contributing co-author, American Academy of Arts & Sciences, Ballinger Publishing Co., 1988).

 Mr. Millstein is a Life Trustee and former Chairman of the Board of the Central Park Conservancy (1991-1999) and is currently Chairman of the Central Park Conservancy Institute for Urban Parks.
 He is Chairman Emeritus and member of the Board of Overseers of the Albert Einstein College of Medicine (1977-present), Chairman Emeritus of the Board of Trustees of the American Red Cross of Greater New York (2008-present) and Emeritus Director for New Yorkers for Parks.
-Mr. Millstein currently serves as pro bono counsel to the Board of Directors of the Lower Manhattan Development Corporation, the agency overseeing the redevelopment of Lower Manhattan and is a dedicated member of the Board of Directors of the National September 11 Memorial & Museum at the World Trade Center.
+Mr. Millstein currently serves as pro bono counsel to the Board of Directors of the Lower Manhattan Development Corporation, the agency overseeing the redevelopment of Lower Manhattan and is a dedicated member of the Board of Directors of the National September 11 Memorial & Museum.
 He serves as a member of the Board of Governors of the City Center of Music and Drama, Inc.; is an Honorary Founding Co-Chair of the American College of Governance Counsel and is a founding member of the Board of the Systemic Risk Council.

 Mr. Millstein is a graduate of Columbia Law School and holds a B.S. in Engineering from Columbia School of Engineering.